-• Direct free kick from the position where the offence occurred (see page 3) or penalty kick
+Direct free kick from the position where the offence occurred (see Law 13 - Position of Free Kick) or penalty kick

 Outside his own penalty area, the goalkeeper has the same restrictions on handling the ball as does any other player.
 Inside his own penalty area, the goalkeeper cannot be guilty of a handling offence incurring a direct free kick or any misconduct related to handling the ball.
-He can, however, be guilty of several offences that incur an indirect free kick.
+He can, however, be guilty of several handling offences that incur an indirect free kick.

-Offences by goalkeepers
+Offences committed by goalkeepers

-Goalkeepers are not permitted to keep possession of the ball in their hands for more than six seconds.
-The goalkeeper is considered to be in possession of the ball:
+A goalkeeper is not permitted to keep control of the ball in his hands for more than six seconds.
+A goalkeeper is considered to be in control of the ball:

-- while the ball is between his hands or between his hand and any surface (e.g., ground, own body) - while holding the ball in his outstretched open hand. - while in the act of bouncing it on the ground or tossing it into the air
+- while the ball is between his hands or between his hand and any surface (e.g. ground, own body) - while holding the ball in his outstretched open hand - while in the act of bouncing it on the ground or tossing it into the air